ralhadeff/basic-machine-learning/CNN/README.md

 Work in progress

-Something with the kernels and the back propagation needs to be sorted
+Something with the kernels and the back propagation needs to be fixed